 - This makes it possible to filter the results on aided or unaided only: see also here; this can be very interesting for example to follow the evolution in time, see also here

-- This allows to retrieve results (and thus statistics) in Analytics for aided or unaided conditions separately (e.g. give all unaided thresholds before an intervention and all aided results 1 month after an intervention): see also here
+- This allows retrieving results (and thus statistics) in Analytics for aided or unaided conditions separately (e.g. give all unaided thresholds before intervention and all aided results 1 month after intervention): see also here